Orangenhain/MS-Natural-Keyboard-HID-Handler/README.markdown

 * Thane Norton -- for his part in the WWDC talk on User-Level Device Access
 * Giles C Williams, Alex Smith and Jens Ayton -- for their work on OOLeopardJoystickManager
+* DaPino -- for the stethoscope icon, http://www.dapino-colada.nl/medical-vista-icons